 Average pet insurance cost for dogs

-The table below shows the average annual cost of a pet insurance policy in the UK for the 5 cheapest pedigree breeds and the 5 most expensive pedigree breeds according to research carried out by Go Compare in 2023.
+The tables below show the average annual cost of a pet insurance policy in the UK for the 5 cheapest dog breeds and the 5 most expensive dog breeds according to research carried out by Go Compare on quotes from 1st November 2023 to 31st January 2024.

 (Data compiled by Go Compare)